kuriwaki/cces_candidates/README.md

 ## Party affiliation

 Democrats are coded as `"D"`, Republicans as `"D"`.
-Liberatrians coded as `"Lbt"`, Green party as `"Grn"`.
+Libertarians coded as `"Lbt"`, Green party as `"Grn"`.

 There are several regional and idiosyncratic party names.

 - The Minnesota DFL (Democratic–Farmer–Labor Party) are coded as `"D"`
 - The North Dakota NPL (Nonpartisan League Party) are coded as `"D"`
 - The Working Families Parties endorses candidates in New York, Connecticut, South Carolina, and .... that appear on the ballot.
-Determine the primary party affiliation and code D-WFP cross-listed candidates as `"D"`.
+Determine the primary party affiliation and code D-WFP cross-listed or fusion candidates as `"D"`.

 ## Election outcome (`won`)